Differences between Elle Stone's "GIMP-CCE" and default GIMP-2.10 — unless you have a really good reason to the contrary, use default GIMP-2.10

 - Making "gbr" brushes works the same on default GIMP and GIMP-CCE.
 But making "gih" brushes in GIMP-CCE requires an extra step: Before exporting your brush go to "Image/Mode" and make sure that "Grayscale" is selected.

 There is a bug in GIMP-CCE that makes it such that grayscale images aren't always marked as being in grayscale "Mode".
-I'm still tracking down the source of this bug.

 Whether you are using default GIMP or GIMP-CCE, if you want to make a grayscale gih brush, make your layer stack using solid white layers, and paint the individual brush layers using shades of gray.
 If you make your layer stack from transparent layers (which seems like a natural thing to do), the resulting brush will just paint black squares.